 - an explanation of why you weren’t able to use domain validation

 Make sure the most senior civil servant in your team is part of the email chain.

 Use a Certification Authority Authorisation (CAA) record on your service.gov.uk domain.
 This stops attackers from getting another certificate authority to issue a certificate for the domain.

 If you need to use extended validation for your service, your organisation will need to act as the legal confirming party.
 This can be a very lengthy process.

 If you’re planning to send emails from your domain name, you must make sure your users can receive your emails and are protected from spam.

-You must follow the guidance on how to email your users.
+You must follow the government guidance on how to email your users.

-If you’re not going to send emails from your domain, you must still protect it from phishing attacks.
+If you’re not going to send emails from your domain, you must follow the government guidance on keeping your domain protected from spoofing attacks.

 Guidance first published